Alex-So/gitter-node-math-bot/README.md

 #Description
 It is a simple math-bot for Gitter.im which understands next symbols: 0-9,+,-,/,*,(,).
-Bot reads all messages and unswers to those of them, which begin from 'calc' and after that containt math expression.
+Bot reads all messages and answers to those of them, which begin from 'calc' and after that containt math expression.
 For example, on message "calc (1+3)/2" bot anwers with message "(1+3)/2=2".

 #How to use